kermitt2/grobid/doc/training/segmentation.md

 The contents of the grey band in the screenshot above should be surrounded by a `note place="headnote"` except on the first page where this type of information would be inside the `front` element.

-Any information appearing in the page footer needs to be put inside a `note place='footnote'`, as is shown in the following example:
+Any information appearing in the page footer needs to be put inside a `note place="footnote"`, as is shown in the following example:

 ![example of a footnote - 0C4AA21E271A7FF288AE13895EAED540ED582A83](img/note-place-footnote.png)